mathcamp/steward_palantir/README.rst

 check status has just changed back to 0.
 When alerts are created or resolve, Palantir fires out a Steward event named either 'palantir/alert/create' or 'palantir/alert/resolve'.

+There are a few useful API methods for viewing and manipulating alerts.

 Misc
 ====